 (b) Termination for Cause.
 If the Company or its successor terminates your employment for Cause (as defined below) then you shall not be entitled to receive any separation benefits.

 (A) Cause shall only exist where the Company has provided you with written notice of the alleged problem or violation of this Agreement or the Inventions Agreement, and you shall have failed to cure such condition to the reasonable satisfaction of the Company within ten (10) business days.
 In making any determination that Cause exists, the Board shall act fairly and in good faith and shall give you an opportunity to appear and be heard at a meeting of the Board or any committee thereof and present evidence on your behalf.
-For any termination pursuant to (e)(i) or (e)(vi) of Section 3, the Company must have reasonable, specific evidence to establish that such conduct has occurred or Cause shall not exist.
-For the avoidance of doubt, and notwithstanding anything herein contained to the contrary, in the event that (x) any of the conditions specified in Section (e)(i) through (e)(vi) of Section 3 shall have occurred, and (y) the Company has reasonable evidence to establish that such conduct has occurred, and (z) the occurrence of any such event shall not be capable of cure, then the Company shall not be required to provide you any notice and a cure period in respect thereof.
+For any termination pursuant to (e)(i), (e)(v) or (e)(vi) of Section 3, the Company must have reasonable, specific evidence to establish that such conduct has occurred or Cause shall not exist.
+For the avoidance of doubt, and notwithstanding anything herein contained to the contrary, in the event that (x) any of the conditions specified in Section (e)(i) through (e)(vi) of Section 3 shall have occurred, and (y) the Company has unimpeachable evidence to establish that such conduct has occurred, and (z) the conduct shall not be of a nature that is capable of cure, then the Company shall not be required to provide you any cure period in respect thereof.